jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 * You will be provided a **physical poster board** during the workshop.
 However, you should do printing work on your own,
 * Your contribution will not be peer-reviewed nor included in the conference proceedings, if you fail in submitting your manuscript via ITSC-2023 papercept platform before the submission deadline,
 * You will be invited to the poster session, if you submit your workshop paper successfully, and your manuscript is accepted to be included in the ITSC conference proceedings,
-* Please contact Philippe Xu (philippe.xu@hds.utc.fr) for a poster-only contribution (without a workshop paper submission)
+* Please contact Philippe Xu (philippe.xu@hds.utc.fr) in case of any questions.

-Poster submission deadline:
-* Tentative: <span style="color: DodgerBlue;">August 31, 2023</span>

 > More information will be available soon.